 Ye Olde Mitre

 Ye Olde Mitre in Holborn lies mere metres outside the City of London.
-This was vitally important to many of its past patrons — felons on the run who used the pub as sanctuary from the City's police force.
+This was important to many of its past patrons — felons on the run who used the pub as sanctuary from the City's police force (or so the legend goes).
 Another interesting facet of Ye Olde Mitre's location is that up until the 20th Century, the land the pub and surrounding area was owned by the Bishops of Ely.
 There's an argument that it's still technically part of Cambridgeshire:

 Ye Olde Mitre, 1 Ely Place, EC1N 6SJ